Fintech

 Investment by stage

 Late-stage fintech funding spiked in 2021 with over $80B in funding, a four-time increase from 2020.
-Late-stage pulled back the most (the rebound in Q1 2023 is due to Stripe's $6.5B mega-round)

-Looking at it all together, the share of mega-rounds has increased from just 20% in 2012 to over 50-60% in 2021-2023.
+Looking at it all together, the share of mega-rounds has increased from just 20% in 2012 to over 50-60% in 2021-2023, peaking in 2021.

 We’ve ranked the top VC investors based on the number of investments they’ve made into fintech startups (the number one investor is indexed to 100).

-Fintech segments & tags
+Fintech segments and tags

 Looking at business models in fintech.
 B2B SaaS startups attracted the most funding in 2023.
-Overall, B2C share in fintech has constantly been shrinking since 2016 from over 50% to just above 30% in 2022.

 Zooming into specific trends, change the yearly view and select the sub-industry of interest to see the evolution of fintech segments in time.